dagronf/DFSearchKit/README.md

 ## Usage

-The base library is split into three classes and an async controller
+The base library is split into three classes and an async controller.

 ### Copy